 Whilst you work with me you will have a safe, non-judgemental and confidential space to work all this out.

 How do you know I am qualified?

 Scroll down and you can see my qualifications.
 My course was integrative, which means that I have studied a variety of counselling theories.
-I am also a registered member of the British Association for Counselling and Psychotherapy (BACP) and I work to their ethical guidelines.
+I am an Accredited Registrant Member of the National Counselling Society and a registered member of the British Association for Counselling and Psychotherapy (BACP).
+I work to their ethical guidelines.

 I worked in bereavement for about and had formal bereavement training with Farleigh Hospice.
 I have also worked at MTERO HIV Charity and with people with HIV.
 I have worked with people who just feel lost, or want to understand why they think, feel and behave the way that they do.

 Continued professional development (CPD) is something that I am passionate about and I take up various training courses throughout the year.
 Not only is CPD so important for a counsellor’s future growth, it is part of my registration requirement to the BACP.
 At present I am also studying for my Foundation Degree In Counselling.